 - 9.3.
 No demand indicators suggest that the production guideline should be lower than the 10-year average.
 Some indicators weakly suggest that an increase above the 10-year average may be necessary, and one indicator suggests that a significant increase above the 10-year average should be considered. - 9.4.
 It is therefore proposed to deviate from the 10-year sales average by +50%. - 9.5.
-This uplift is considered to be appropriate after assessing Worcestershire's ability to supply sand and gravel, albeit that there is some concern about the scale of the existing landbank of permitted reserves and permitted timescales of some of Worcestershire's existing sites. - 9.6.
-The production guideline for sand and gravel identified by this Local Aggregates Assessment is therefore 0.853 million tonnes. - 9.7.
-Based on this production guideline and the stock of permitted reserves of 2.504 million tonnes, Worcestershire had a landbank of 2.94 years at 31st December 2020.
+This uplift is considered to be appropriate after assessing Worcestershire's ability to supply sand and gravel.
+Although there is some concern about indicators of supply in the short term, there is positive indication of Worcestershire's ability to supply sand and gravel in the medium term. - 9.6.
+The production guideline for sand and gravel identified by this Local Aggregates Assessment is therefore 0.827 million tonnes. - 9.7.
+Based on this production guideline and the stock of permitted reserves of 3.42 million tonnes, Worcestershire had a landbank of 4.14 years at 31st December 2021.